kaievns/the-log/posts/lead/people-management-101.md

 the natural way to think about the situation is that we have basically two
 options: either let it slide, or challenge the other person.
 And that is precisely how monkeys sort things out.
-We, as a bit more evolved mammals, don't have to do either of them.
+We, as a bit more evolved mammals, don't have to do either of those.

 There is a third option, it is called the _assertive_ mode of interaction.
 You neither flee nor challenge.
 You offer your perspective, reiterate your expectations, and then let the other person figure out how to respond.
 Most likely they will respond with a flight or fight reaction, because you're their manager.
-But, after a while, things will settle and you will get back to problem solving in no time.
+But, after a while, things will settle down and you will get back to problem solving in no time.

 Giving corrective feedback is never easy, it is always uncomfortable, even when you get better at it.
-The sooner you realise that this is part of the job and move on the better.
+The sooner you realise that this is part of the job and embrace the discomfort the better.
 Also, same as with goals setting, thinking about feedback in collaborative format, helps a lot.

 Never boss people around, but also, never ever skip on corrective feedback because _you are uncomfortable_ with the process.
 The people you manage deserve